Ginugu Narsimha Reddy

 Ginugu Narsimha Reddy, commonly known by his nom de guerre Jampanna, is a Maoist politician and Central Committee member of the Communist Party of India (Maoist).

 Early life

-Reddy hails from Cherlopalem village, Mahabubabad district of Telangana.
+Reddy hails from Cherlapalem village, in Thorrur mandal, Mahabubabad district of Telangana.
 In 1980 he passed from the Zilla Parishad Secondary School from his native village and entered in an Industrial training institute of Mallepally.
 In 1983.
-Reddy finished the course thereafter joined in Left wing extremism politics.
+Reddy finished the course thereafter joined in far-left politics.